vygr/ChrysaLisp/README.md

 available routes.

-The `-run` command line option launches tasks on booting that CPU, such as the test suit or experimental GUI (a work in progress, `-run gui/gui/gui.lisp`).
+The `-run` command line option launches tasks on booting that CPU, such as the experimental GUI (a work in progress, `-run gui/gui/gui.lisp`).
 You can change the network launch script to run more than one GUI session if you want, try launching the GUI on more than CPU 0, look in *funcs.sh* at the `boot_cpu_gui` function ! :)

 The `-l` command line option creates a link, currently up to 1000 CPU's are allowed but that's easy to adjust.
 The shared memory link files are created in